paolofrance/differential_gt/README.md

 ## Citation
-Of you are using this repository, please consider citing it as
+If you are using this repository, please consider citing it as
 ```
 @ARTICLE{10275780,
 author={Franceschi, Paolo and Pedrocchi, Nicola and Beschi, Manuel},